devp1512/FINA4350-WSB-Sentiment-and-Stock-Returns/Blog Posts/blog_Dev.md

              "andromeda": 0.0, "to the moon": 4.0}
 ```

 It is worth noting that sentiment scores are given on a scale from -4 (most negative) to 4 (most positive).
-Also, another interesting thing about VADER is that emojis in text are automatically converted into text before analysis.
+Also, another interesting thing about VADER is that in-text emojis are automatically converted into text before analysis.
 To this end, it was only necessary for me to give a description of the emojis for VADER to be able to pick up on its sentiment.
 This can be seen above with "rocket" and "gem stone".

 ### Running the Sentiment Analyzer